OliverSolomon/MoneyMaker/README.md

 Money Maker is a cryptocurrency trading bot designed for the Binance Exchange.
 It is designed to have super human speed in placing and executing trade orders where it will buy low and sell high.

+By superhuman speed I mean placing and executing more than 1 order every second based on market trends.

 To create an account on binance for the API keys, use: https://www.binance.com/en/register?ref=JW91HU4K